marcouderzo/CSDemoParser/Worklog.md

  site: 364
 }
 ```
-Position, pitch and yaw are useful in order to know where the player plants the bomb inside the bombsite.
+`Position`, `pitch` and `yaw` are useful in order to know where the player plants the bomb inside the bombsite.

 The `bomb_planted` event is triggered when a player defuses the bomb.